I. About Shea Butter Tree

 By kneading manually, women churn the paste by hand with cold water added gradually.
 The mixing breaks the emulsion, causing the fat to break away from the cake.
 Hot water is then added to melt the fat and set it free from the cake, which facilitates separation.
-Then large amount of cold water is poured on the mixture.
+Then a large amount of cold water is poured into the mixture.
 With stirring continues, the fat floats while the cake settles to the bottom.
 Women collect fat from atop of the water layer.

 The fat is boiled on fire to dehydrate it.
 The actual butter is skimmed off the top.
-This boiling process can be done by using jacketed kettle.
+This boiling process can be done by using the jacketed kettle.